 This section motivates the need for leveraging instance and terminological dynamicity levels in addition to the property dynamicity level in order to increase the AmI systems devices and services selection mechanism effectiveness.
+We consider in this case study an AmI system searching for energyefficient appliances for playing a music track.

-We consider in this scenario an environment initially comprising several home appliances: a portable TV and a hi-fi system installed in the living room.
-These appliances embed devices allowing them to be monitored and controlled by an AmI system.
+a) The environment initially comprising several home appliances: a portable TV and a hi-fi system installed in the living room.
+These appliances embed devices allowing them to be monitored and controlled by the AmI system.
 Devices provide semantic annotations describing: (1) the appliance power consumption (as a data property), (2) some incomplete terminological concepts about their domains.
-The AmI system has to select the less energy consuming appliances allowing to play a music track.

 Two problems occur in the context of selecting the relevant devices and services instances for that purpose from the available knowledge:

-- a) What criteria has to be used to consider that an appliance is too much greedy?
-Using the raw power consumption property and an arbitrary trigger may lead to inaccurately select the devices... - b) The portable TV terminological annotations describe the TV concept as a "Display" (not a "Speaker" as it is the case for the hi-fi concept).
+i.
+What criteria has to be used to consider that an appliance is too much greedy?
+Using the appliance power consumption property and an arbitrary trigger may lead to inaccurately discriminate the devices...

+- ii.
+The portable TV terminological annotations describe the TV concept as a "Display" (not a "Speaker" as it is the case for the hi-fi concept).
 As a consequence, depending the power consumption trigger used, only the hi-fi system appliance might be selected.
 This is problematic because the portable TV is also relevant in that case (considering that a TV is able to play a music track).
-Worst, the portable TV consumption may be lower than the hi-fi system consumption in which case only the portable TV is pertinent, not the hi-fi system.

-The user buy a new home TV to be installed in the living room.
+Worst, the portable TV consumption may be lower than the hi-fi system consumption in which case only the portable TV is pertinent, not the hi-fi system. - b) The inhabitant buy a new home TV to be installed in the living room.
 This appliance embeds a device and semantic annotations bringing new terminological knowledge about the "TV" concept.
 It describes a "TV" as being a "Display" AND a "Speaker".

 This new knowledge is brought to the knowledge base upon this new device discovery (instance dynamicity level) and the "TV" concept is updated with the new class relation (Terminological level dynamicity).
-Executing the previous request allows now the hi-fi system and both TVs to be selected as valid candidates to play a music track.
+Executing the previous query allows now the hi-fi system and both TVs to be selected as valid candidates to play a music track.
+While this new knowledge increases the spectrum of possible candidates for playing a music track, the problem remains regarding the criteria to be used to consider that an appliance is energy efficient.